Tips on How to Become a Head Chef

 Degrees

-Both a bachelor’s and/or associate’s degree in the culinary field could be a great investment for those who have no prior experience or training.
+Both an associate’s and/or bachelor’s degree in the culinary field could be a great investment for those who have no prior experience or training.
 Most degree programs not only educate students with extensive hands-on training, they also provide students with externships so they can immediately find work.
 A bachelor’s degree is generally more expensive and takes four years to complete, while a associate’s degree can take one to two years to complete.

 Jobs